HPastoral/Fault-Tolerance/README.md

 This project effectively showcased the significance of fault-tolerance in computer networks through the implementation of a robust network infrastructure using three Cisco routers.
 By configuring ACLs, subnets, VLANs, DHCP, and routing protocols, the network demonstrated enhanced security, optimized performance, and the ability to withstand failures.
 The project highlighted the critical role of fault-tolerance in ensuring uninterrupted communication and reliable network operation, reinforcing the importance of implementing resilient network architectures in various real-world scenarios.

-# Cisco Routers an Switches
+# Cisco Routers and Switches from Ebay
 ![Snag_111b6cd](https://github.com/HPastoral/Fault-Tolerance/assets/135756003/cba326e7-014d-4e01-adf1-459ccf5e3e5f)

 # Configuration Time!!